2007 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 3. Missing Clad Layer Errors

-These fascinating errors occur when the outer copper-nickel layer fails to adhere properly during production, exposing the inner copper core.
-The resulting coin displays different colors on each side – copper on one face, nickel on the other.
-Modern examples like 2021 missing clad layer halves can bring up to $150 from collectors.
+These fascinating errors occur when the outer copper-nickel layer fails to bond properly during production, exposing the inner copper core.
+The result is a coin that appears completely copper on one face and normal silver-colored on the other — a visual anomaly that immediately catches the eye.

 4. Die Chip Errors